← Back to Home

 - Account data: Retained while your account is active

-- Blocking logs: Block attempt records are retained for 90 days for accountability reporting
+- Block attempt logs: Retained for 90 days for accountability reporting

 - Backup retention: Encrypted backups are retained for 30 days for disaster recovery